zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

 3. For each name server in *Name Server IP* do:
    1. Send the SOA query over UDP to the name server.
-   2. If the name server does not respond, emit *[NO_RESPONSE]* and go to next server.
+   2. If the name server does not respond with a DNS response, then:
+      1. Emit *[NO_RESPONSE]*.
+      2. Go to next server.
-   3. If the name server responds with DNS response but does not include a SOA record in the answer section, emit *[NO_RESPONSE_SOA_QUERY]* and go to next server.
+   3. If the DNS response does not include a SOA record in the answer section, then:
+      1. Emit *[NO_RESPONSE_SOA_QUERY]*.
+      2. Go to next server.
    4. Extract the RNAME from the SOA record.
    5. Convert the first "." without backslash quoting to an "@" in the RNAME.